Code-Institute-Submissions/get-your-greens/README.md

 - After changing the grid layout in the media query in the how it works section, the grid elements were displayed in a wrong order.
 I found the solution for this problem in this [article](https://www.sitepoint.com/order-align-items-grid-layout/).

-- When implementing the hover effect I tried to use a border.
+- When implementing the hover effect I tried to use the border property.
 The problem was that it pushed the content above upwards.
 I found the solution for this problem in this [forum](https://stackoverflow.com/questions/18887058/css-hover-creating-border-but-pushing-content).

 ### Unsolved Bugs